liuchiawei/tokyo-sounds/QWEN.md

 7. **Integration of actual 3D models (GLB files)** - Replace primitive-based landmarks with real 3D assets
 8. **Code documentation in Japanese** - Add Japanese comments for team understanding
    - 例: // シーン管理のための Zustand ストア - Zustand store for scene management
-9. **Deep Research Before Implementation** - For each and every task, conduct thorough research to be 100% certain about implementation before proceeding
+9. **Deep Research Before Implementation** - For each and every task, conduct thorough research to be 100% certain about implementation from the internet and the whole project before proceeding

 ## Project Structure Reference